 "Pharaoh sent for Joseph, and they rushed him out of the dungeon.
 He shaved, changed his clothes, and was brought to Pharaoh.
 Joseph proceeded to interpret the dreams properly.
 Pharaoh was impressed… put a gold chain around his neck, and accorded him the title of Prime Minister."

 An amazing turn of events: from prison to palace in two minutes flat.

 Even more, Joseph's experience is an arbiter of things to come.
-As the Midrash says: "Maase Avot Siman L'Banim"― events of the forefathers foretell future events of their children.
+As the Midrash says: "Maase Avot Siman L'Banim" – events of the ancestors foreshadow events of their descendents.

 A few hundred years later, the Jews eat matzah on their way out of Egypt.
 Why?
 Because they left in such a hurry and didn't have time for the bread to rise.
 The redemption – a 180-degree turnaround from slavery to freedom – happened in moments.
 As the verse says, "God saves as quick as the wink of an eye."

 The Chafetz Chaim explains that this is also how the future redemption will occur.
-In fact, the Talmud says that if someone takes a vow "not to drink wine on the day the Messiah arrives," then this person is always forbidden to drink wine.
-Why?
-Because the Messiah could come any day!
+In fact, the Talmud says that if someone takes a vow "not to drink wine on the day the Messiah arrives," they are always forbidden to drink wine – because the Messiah could come any day!
 As Maimonides records in his "13 Principles of Faith:" "I believe with complete faith in the coming of the Messiah, and even though he may delay, nevertheless every day I anticipate that he will come."